llm-tools/embedJs/README.md

 // Output: MrSocks
 ```

 The library comes with built in loaders for PDFs, Youtube videos, custom text and web pages.
-You can add your own custom loaders by implementing the abstract class `BaseLoader` or send in a PR to contribute new loaders to the library.
+You can bring your own custom loader.

-You have the choice to use any vector database to store the results.
-The library comes with built in support for Pinecone and Lance vector databases.
-Please support us by sending a PR to enable your favorite database.
+You have the choice of vector database to store the results.
+The library comes with built in support for Pinecone and Lance databases.
+You can also add a custom database.

-The library also provides support for caches which provide caching for embeddings, loaders and optionally queries.
+The library also supports caches which provide caching for embeddings, loaders and optionally queries.
 Chunks that are already seen are not re-processed.
 Similarly, entire loaders are cached and not processed if they have been already encountered.
-The library supports LMDB and inMemory caches by default.
-Support for more caches is planned.
-Please support us by sending a PR to fast track your favorite cache implementation.
+Read below for more information on this.

 # Getting started